 In January 2020, the White House Council on Environmental Quality (CEQ) proposed revisions to the regulations that implement the National Environmental Policy Act (NEPA).
 Passed in 1969, NEPA has long served as the national charter for the environment.
 The statute requires federal agencies to evaluate the environmental impacts of their actions before embarking on a chosen course and to consider alternatives to the proposed action which may be less harmful to the environment.
 CEQ's proposed rule offered to significantly limit the situations where such an environmental review was required prior to federal action and unreasonably constrain the scope of environmental impacts that an agency would have to consider under the now uncommon circumstance that NEPA was triggered.

 In March 2020, the OAG joined multistate comments opposing CEQ's proposal.
 Despite these comments, CEQ issued a final rule, largely instituting the same changes it had proposed in January 2020, on July 16, 2020.
 The OAG joined a multistate coalition in quickly challenging those rules in the U.S. District Court for the Northern District of California.
 See California v.
 Council on Environmental Quality, Case No. 3:20-cv-06057 (N.D.
 Cal. filed Aug.
 28, 2020).
 The states have since amended their complaint to include claims that CEQ failed to consult with the U.S. Fish and Wildlife Service and National Marine Fisheries Service as required by the Endangered Species Act, prior to promulgating the final rule.
+The case has been stayed since Spring 2021, as the Biden Administration completes a series of amendments to the challenged regulations.

-The Biden Administration quickly signaled that it would reevaluate the 2020 NEPA revisions through a two-step rulemaking process.
+The Biden Administration signaled that it would reevaluate the 2020 NEPA revisions through a two-step rulemaking process.
 In step one, CEQ repealed several of the clearly illegal portions of the new regulations including the new "effects" definition, the cap on agency specific NEPA procedures, and language allowing a project proponent to define its purpose.
-CEQ's step two rulemaking is likely to be much broader.
+In July 2023, CEQ released its proposed second phase of updates for NEPA's implementing regulations.
+The OAG joined a multistate coalition in urging the agency to go even further in unwinding regulatory language introduced by the Trump Administration in 2020.